smasongarrison/D3mirt/README.md

 function, included in the package, is used to inspect the DMIRT estimates.
-The constructs included below were grouped based on exploratory reasons, i.e., because these items cluster in the model (observable in the graphical output).
+The constructs included below were grouped based on exploratory reasons, i.e., because these items cluster in the model (observable in the graphical output below).

 ``` r
 # Optional: Load the mod.1 data for this example directly from the package file